clux/js-talk-cisco/TALK.md

 // this leaks off into the old isNaN test isNaN("a") isNaN(" ")
-// therefore, if extend filter
-String.prototype.filter = function (fn) { return Array.prototype.filter.call(this, fn).join(''); }
+// therefore, let's do something fun, if we extend filter String.prototype.filter = function (fn) { return Array.prototype.filter.call(this, fn).join(''); }
-"  !whitespace!  ".filter(isNaN) // what are we doing? correct, we are trimming whitespace..
+"  !hello!  ".filter(isNaN) // what are we doing? correct, we are trimming whitespace..
 // by filtering by isNaN...

 // this is why you only use the one I told you of